User guide¶

 A data store is used to store schedules and jobs, and to keep track of tasks.

 An event broker delivers published events to all interested parties.
-It facilitates the cooperation between schedulers and workers by notifying them of new or updated schedules or jobs.
+It facilitates the cooperation between schedulers by notifying them of new or updated schedules and jobs.

 The scheduler can run either in the foreground, blocking on a call to